e28eta/e28eta.github.io/_posts/2025-01-01-internal-search-&-go-links.md

 ## Video conferencing links

 My last shipped feature was another internal feature, and it was directly driven from the upcoming COVID pandemic.
-I'd given my two week notice, and was about to start [funemployment]({% post_url 2020-03-17-funemployment %}).
+I'd given my two-week notice, and was about to start [funemployment]({% post_url 2020-03-17-funemployment %}).
 During my last two weeks of work, they announced an office shutdown.
 I'd done (what I think was) enough to hand off my "real" work, and was trying to find small pieces of work where I could continue to add value.

 This was almost 5 years ago, and I haven't thought about it much since then, but to the best of my recollection: